 TRAILS is a knowledge assessment with multiple-choice questions targeting a variety of information literacy skills based on 3rd, 6th, 9th, and 12th grade standards.
 This Web-based system was developed to provide an easily accessible and flexible tool for school librarians and teachers to identify strengths and weaknesses in the information-seeking skills of their students.
 There is no charge for using TRAILS.

 Details about how the assessment system works may be found at HOW TRAILS WORKS.

 Established users sign in.

-TRAILS is a service of Kent State University Libraries.
+TRAILS-9.org was a service of Kent State University Libraries.